We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Pour 1/2 cup of coffee into a glass.

-Pour 2/3 cup of pumpkin milk on top and gently stir to combine.
+Pour 2/3 cup of the milk mixture on top and gently stir to combine.

 Top with homemade whipped cream.
-(It’s super easy and tastes SO much better than store-bought!!
-Get the recipe here.)
+(It’s super easy and tastes SO much better than store-bought!!)

 - Pumpkin Pie Spice: just blend together ground ginger, cinnamon, nutmeg, and allspice.
 Grab the recipe.

-- Pumpkin Puree: replace the 3 tablespoons pumpkin puree with 1 1/2 tablespoons of pumpkin spice syrup.
+- Pumpkin Puree: replace the 3 tablespoons puree with 1 1/2 tablespoons of pumpkin spice syrup.

 - Milk/Cream: use coconut milk instead of whole milk and coconut cream instead of heavy cream.

-- Blend the pumpkin milk thoroughly.
+- Blend the milk mixture thoroughly.
 This step adds foam to the milk and prevents settling or separation of the latte.

 - Use freshly brewed coffee or espresso, less than 20 minutes.
 The bitter taste of old coffee won’t improve the latte.

-- Make the pumpkin milk ahead of time.
+- Make the milk mixture ahead of time.
 It will keep in the fridge for a few days–just re-blend it before using.

-- Turn it into an iced pumpkin spice latte in one step.
-Pour your freshly made latte over crushed ice and enjoy!
+- Turn it into an iced latte in one step.
+Pour it over crushed ice and enjoy!

 - Emeril Lagasse 1-Quart Saucepan: this small pot is the perfect size for making PSLs.